DioxusLabs/dioxus/notes/SOLVEDPROBLEMS.md

 ```

 The DomTree object purely represents a viewable "key".
 It also forces components to use the "view" function as there is no other way to generate the DomTree object.
 Because the DomTree is a required type of FC, we can guarantee the same usage and flow patterns for all components.

+## Events

+Events are finally in!
+To do events properly, we are abstracting over the event source with synthetic events.
+This forces 3rd party renderers to create the appropriate cross-platform event